Itineraries

 Who should not force this route

 If your main goal is a calm premium gorilla trip, keep Akagera out and stay shorter.
 If your main goal is decompression and scenery, a gorilla plus Lake Kivu or Nyungwe route may feel more natural.
-This five-day product is for travelers who genuinely want contrast and are comfortable with a fuller schedule.
+This five-day itinerary is for travelers who genuinely want contrast and are comfortable with a fuller schedule.

 Key official sources used here